naroberto/hydropeaking/README.md

 The transformation matrix M is created for one pair of images and then used for other images of the same experiment in step 3.

 STEP 2:
-To properly align and analyze the images, the process begins by setting the upper left corner of the illuminated arena as the origin for rotation.
+- set upper left corner of the illuminated arena as origin for rotation,
-Next, five or more points are selected along the horizontal shoreline, with the downstream direction oriented to the right.
+- select 5 or more points along the horizontal shore-line (downstream direction going to the right)
-The average rotation angle is then calculated based on these selected points.
-Using this average rotation angle, the image is rotated.
+- calc. the average rotation angle based on this
-Finally, the rotated image is cropped to the specified dimensions: width = [specify width], height = [specify height].
+- Rot. image
+- Crop image to identical size for all experiments.
+- The center of rotation remains identical for all experiments! (x=1850, y=46) its location will therefore be identical on each image. even across experiments.

 STEP 3:
 Goal:   Pipeline to stitch and rotate images of one Experiment based on prederived params (from step_1 and step_2)
 Input:  raw .tif image streams from two cams that were recording instantaneously (i.e. synchronized in time and at framerate of 15 fps)
 Output: stitched, rotated, cropped .tif stack for each experiment

 STEP 4: